wichtounet/sudoku_dataset/README.md

-## Sudoku Dataset
+## Sudoku Recognition Dataset (SRD)

 This dataset contains images of Sudoku taken in various newspapers using martphone Cameras.

 This dataset contains 160 pictures of Sudoku, divided into two sets: 120 training images and 40 test images.

 ### Results